Frostswing/CoupleTasks/documentation/ARCHITECTURE.md

 - Auto-add to inventory on purchase
 - Mark items as purchased
 - Archive completed shopping trips
+- **Image Attachments:** Attach photos to shopping list items (take photo or choose from library), stored in Firebase Storage, displayed as thumbnails in item cards with full-screen viewer
+- **Link Attachments:** Attach URLs/links to shopping list items for reference (e.g., product pages, recipes), displayed as clickable links in item cards
 - **Shopping List Archive:** When shopping mode ends, all purchased items are grouped together by `shopping_trip_date` and archived as a complete shopping list with date
 - **Smart Suggestions:** When adding items, suggests archived items that start with the same letter
 - **Archive Search:** When typing in the item name field, searches through archived items with Google-like autocomplete (matches items containing the search text anywhere in the name)
-- **Auto-fill from Archive:** Clicking on an archived item suggestion auto-fills the form with the item's name, category, unit, and quantity
+- **Auto-fill from Archive:** Clicking on an archived item suggestion auto-fills the form with the item's name, category, unit, quantity, image, and link
-- **Archive System:** Purchased items are archived (not deleted) so they can be suggested but don't appear in active shopping list
+- **Archive System:** Purchased items are archived (not deleted) so they can be suggested but don't appear in active shopping list.
+Images and links are preserved in archived items
 - **Priority Ordering:** Archived items matching the search are prioritized in suggestions (items starting with search term appear first, then items containing the search term)

 ### 3. **Inventory Management**